canopy-js/canopy-js/README.md

 #### 4. Every idea is a unique address

-When we make references to texts, we refer to books and articles, or specific chapters and sections.
+When we make speak about texts, we refer to books and articles, or specific chapters and sections.
 Yet every idea is an entity, and I might want to refer to it specifically.
 Every idea also has its own connections and prerequisites for us to offer the reader.
 So, we might benefit from making the unit of explanation be the single idea, giving each idea a name and address, and for those who nagivate to that address, giving an explanation that will impart the idea and any prerequisites, and listing other related points that are available.
 Thus would we increase the precision with which we can store and request explanations.

 #### 5. Explanatory data is metadata